EorEquis/cfb-bot/README.md

 If you attempt to interpret it as a golf handicap, the Fuck Ball will know.

+The Index measures relative competitive performance; match points, group wins, and possession of the Fuck Ball still determine what actually happened.

 ---

 ### 🤖 AI-Generated Sports Journalism

-CFB Bot uses an OpenAI model to produce analysis that absolutely nobody requested but everybody apparently needed.
+CFB's resident artificial broadcaster, **David FehertAI**, uses an OpenAI model to produce analysis that absolutely nobody requested but everybody apparently needed.

 The same OpenAI model produced...whatever this is.  *gestures vaguely at README*